agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 assert!((square & !COLOR_4) == (COLOR_1 | COLOR_2 | COLOR_3));
 ```

 When removing any color all remaining colors must remain unaffected.
-This is a hard problem!
+It is easy to come up with random color values with this property, but hard to come up with four colors that look good and are visually distinct.
 I was stuck for a while until I asked an embarrassingly down-voted [StackOverflow](https://stackoverflow.com/questions/77441620/how-do-i-find-4-complementary-24bit-rgb-colors-with-no-overlapping-bits) question and a kind soul helped me find four colors that satisfy this property.

 ```rust
 // Credit to Caesar on StackOverflow for writing